 In the midst of the Coronavirus (COVID-19) global pandemic, the CDC has recommended that everyone take steps to protect themselves and their communities, including avoiding close contact with others.
 If you have to take time off work sick, what are your legal rights?
 If your child’s school is closed or your work is closed, can you stay home with your children?

 Find out more about your right to paid sick time in Maryland below.
-Please note that you may also have an additional right to emergency paid leave for COVID-19 purposes under federal law, as described in more detail here.

 1) What does the Maryland Paid Sick Time law do?

 It gives workers up to 40 hours of sick time a year, which can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; for maternity or paternity leave; or to address certain needs that may arise if the worker or a family member is a victim of domestic violence, a sexual offense, or stalking.

 2) Am I covered?

 If you regularly work as an employee in Maryland for at least 12 hours per week, you may be covered, whether you are a full-time or part-time worker.
 However, the law does not cover federal employees, independent contractors, agricultural workers, certain temporary workers, workers under the age of 18 before the beginning of the year, workers that are on-call in a health or human services industry that can reject or accept a shift, are not guaranteed to be called in to work, and are not employed by a temporary staffing agency, and a few other narrow groups.

 3) How much sick time can I earn?